Michael Keith Smith: Monday Club

 He joined the Conservative Monday Club in 1971.
 He was a member of its Hampshire branch before 1974, sometime its vice-chairman and he was elected chairman in July 1987.
-He was co-opted onto the Club’s National Executive Council in 1984, where he remained until 1993.
-When Dr Mark Mayall stood down as chairman at the Annual General Meeting in 1994, Smith unsuccessfully stood for election to that post, losing to Lord Sudeley.
+He was co-opted onto the Club's National Executive Council in 1984, where he remained until 1993.
+When Mark Mayall stood down as chairman at the Annual General Meeting in 1994, Smith unsuccessfully stood for election to that post, losing to Lord Sudeley.
 In 1995 he stood as National Club Political Meetings Secretary, again unsuccessfully.
 He was subsequently involved in "Tories Against Sleaze".

 In 2001, the Monday Club's links with the Conservative Party were suspended because of the former's anti-immigration policies.
 After attempts by the Monday Club hierarchy to re-establish links with the Conservative Party, Smith proposed three motions at the Club's Annual General meeting in April 2002: reaffirming its opposition to mass immigration; empowering Club officers to institute legal action against the Conservative Party; and calling for the sacking of former Monday Club member John Bercow, then Shadow Chief Secretary to the Treasury, for "hypocrisy".
 The first two motions were passed, with the one on Bercow being narrowly defeated.